DeepLearnPhysics/Supera/SBND_notes.md

 Francois mentioned they use a different module for the `G4inforeducer` and there's an additional module in there. perhpas I'll try that if setting to the normal track ID doesn't work.

+**Changing `G4inforreducer` to use trackID instead of origTrackID worked for fixing SBND's track and ancestor issue!**